ST. LOUIS (AP) -- St. Louis Rams defensive end Chris Long knows the importance of pressuring the quarterback.

 "As our defensive line goes, so goes the team," he said.

 Atlanta quarterback Matt Ryan was knocked down a couple times early in the game.
-But once the Falcons went to a hurry-up offense, the Rams struggled to get pressure on him.
+But once the Falcons went to a hurry-up offense, the Rams hardly touched him.

 "They did a good job getting the ball out, and you're going to have days like that," Long said.
 "We'll bounce back; we always do."

 In a 35-14 loss to San Diego on Monday, Denver quarterback Kyle Orton was sacked five times.
-The Broncos have allowed 26 sacks.
+The Broncos have allowed 26 sacks, 26th in the NFL.

 "We have to define our success and get out there and get the job done," he said.
 "We're going to put it on our shoulders."

-St. Louis coach Steve Spagnuolo says some different packages might loosen things up for his defense.
+St. Louis coach Steve Spagnuolo says a few, different packages, might loosen things up for his defense.

-Hall doesn't plan on making any drastic changes to his mode of attacking the quarterback.
+Hall doesn't plan on making any drastic changes to his mode of attack.

 "Getting to the quarterback is a priority, but we have to stop the run too," Hall said.
 "We can't just worry about (Orton)."

-The group hopes to set the tone early Sunday.
+The quartet hopes to set the tone early Sunday.

 "They do a lot of play-action passes and max protect kind of things," Hall said.
 "They'll probably takes some shots early in the game.
 We've got to be ready."

 Notes: The Rams practiced outdoors in 38-degree weather Friday to prepare for the Denver climate. ...
-The game in Denver kicks off three consecutive road games for the Rams, their first three-game swing since 2002. ...
+The contest in Denver kicks off three successive road games for the Rams, their first three-game swing since 2002. ...
 The teams have only met 11 times with St. Louis holding a 6-5 edge.

 (Copyright 2010 by The Associated Press.
 All Rights Reserved.)